boweihan/powerlist/README.md

-# powerlist
+# Powerlist
-Personal productivity app that combines various organizational tools for one great user experience
+Personal productivity app that combines various organizational tools for one great user experience.

+Check it out at: www.powerlist.pro

 I'm currently working on this as a side project.
 Technologies I will incorporate include: